matrix-org/matrix-spec-proposals/drafts/general_api.rst

    where to insert it so that scrollback remains consistent and doesn't omit messages.
  - Clients can specify an input parameter stating that they wish to receive these out-of-order events.
  - The event, when it comes down the stream, will indicate which event it comes after.
+Rejected events:
+ - A home server may find out via federation that it should not have accepted an event (e.g. to send a message/state event in a room).
+ - If this happen, the home server will send a ``m.room.redaction`` for the event in question.
+ - If the event was a state event, it will synthesise a new state event to correct the client's room state.
+ - In practice, clients don't need any extra special handling for this.
 What data flows does it address:
  - Home Screen: Data required when new message arrives for a room
  - Home Screen: Data required when someone invites you to a room